fthidln/Unilever-Using-Data-Analytics-in-Supply-Chain-Course-Coursera/README.md

 By    : Muhammad Fatih Idlan (faiti.alfaqar@gmail.com)

-This project fulfills the Module 5 assignment (Prosacco activity presentation) for Unilever's Using Data Analytics in Supply Chain course on Coursera.
+This project fulfills the Module 5 assignment (Prosacco activity presentation) for Unilever's Using Data Analytics in Supply Chain course on [Coursera](https://www.coursera.org/programs/industry-professional-credentials-track-blqcg/learn/using-data-analytics-in-supply-chain).

+**!
+Important**

+**The [dataset](Dataset.xlsx) used in this project is sourced from a fictitious company and was created for educational purposes to demonstrate my data analysis skills related to supply chain activity**

 ## Report Outline
 - [Introduction](#introduction)